-We believe that housing, education, food, and the environment all play a role in health and well-being.
+We believe that housing, education, food, and the environment all play a role in health and wellbeing.
 We also believe that language, literacy, and poverty should not get in the way of receiving great care.
 Our team provides primary health care, illness prevention and health promotion services as well as a range of community programs primarily to the residents of Dutton Dunwich and West Elgin.
 Our diabetes services are open to anyone and are offered at multiple locations in Elgin County.

-We strive for a healthy and supportive work environment valuing compassion, excellence, collaboration, accountability, respect, and equity.
-Our vision supports a vibrant and caring community, people and workplace and is demonstrated by the Centre's 2021 Healthy Workplace award and 2023 Canadian Mental Health Association recognition for workplace mental health initiatives.
+We strive for a healthy and supportive work environment valuing compassion, excellence, collaboration, accountability, respect, and equity and our vision supports a vibrant and caring community, people and workplace.